25 Surprising Things You Didn’t Know About PEMF

 Dr. Roseann Capanna-Hodge

-Pulsed Electromagnetic Field Therapy (PEMF) is a science-backed, FDA-approved handheld device that utilizes low hertz electromagnetic frequency to treat physical conditions and mental health issues such as anxiety, depression, ADHD, OCD, Lyme Disease, and other mental health symptoms and chronic conditions.
+PEMF stands for Pulsed Electromagnetic Field Therapy is a science-backed, FDA-approved device that utilizes low hertz electromagnetic frequency to treat physical conditions and mental health issues such as anxiety, depression, ADHD, OCD, Lyme Disease, and other mental health symptoms and chronic conditions.
 It is also used for stress relief and general wellness.

 PEMF is a type of technology that promotes cellular communication, which in turn enhances self-healing and wellness.
 It can be an amazing tool for those who are struggling with chronic mental health or medical conditions.

 At our center, we use a unit that requires both sensors and multiple pads that are placed on the body.
 In contrast, our CALM PEMF™ Mobile Port is a portable unit that one can take just about anywhere.
-Both work to regulate the CNS (Central Nervous System) and support the nervous system in achieving a relaxed, parasympathetic state.
+Both work to regulate the ANS and support the nervous system in achieving a relaxed, parasympathetic state.

 PEMF therapy has been used since the 1950s to treat a variety of conditions.
 A 2010 research indicates that PEMF works better than placebo treatments for patients with depression for which most medications fail to work (Martiny et al., 2010).
 Furthermore, an 8-week study performed in 2020 showed that T-PEMF therapy can improve the effects of an ongoing anti-depression medication (Larsen et al., 2020).